frictionlessdata/frictionless-py/docs/guides/extracting-data.md

 ```
 Note that --json is used here to output the descriptor in JSON format.
 Without this, the default output is in YAML format as we saw above.

-We can create a package from paths and read the package's resources:
+We can create a package from data files (using their paths) and then read the package's resources:

 ```python title="Python"
 from frictionless import Package